Hawaii Driver's License

 If you are in the Graduated Driver’s License Program AND satisfy the requirements, you can simply book an appointment to upgrade your license to a full Class 3 license.

-How to Get Your Class 3 Driver’s License as a New Driver
+How to Get a Hawaii Driver’s License as a New Driver Over 18

-If you are applying for a full Hawaii driver’s license the first time, you will need to complete the following steps.
+If you are applying for a full Hawaii driver’s license the first time and you’re 18 years old or older, you will need to complete the following steps.

 1. Gather your documents.
 You will need original state-approved documents to prove the following: